milvus-io/bootcamp/integration/everos_with_milvus.md

 ## Use another Milvus deployment

-To use another Milvus Server endpoint or Zilliz Cloud, update `EVEROS_MILVUS__URI`.
+To use another Milvus Server endpoint or [Zilliz Cloud](https://zilliz.com/cloud), update `EVEROS_MILVUS__URI`.
 Set `EVEROS_MILVUS__TOKEN` when the endpoint requires authentication.
 The ingestion and search code remains unchanged.

+## Conclusion

+By combining EverOS with Milvus, you can turn conversations into durable memories and retrieve them through keyword and semantic signals.
+You can adapt the same pattern to give assistants and other agentic applications long-term memory for your own users, projects, and workflows.